Oral Health & Hygiene Tips

 Dentist Approved Oral Health and Hygiene Tips

 A walk through the supermarket toothbrush aisle indicates how much Edmontonians care about their teeth!
-The variety of toothpastes alone can be a dizzying sight!
-Toothpastes for whitening, toothpastes for extra tartar protection and toothpastes with and without fluoride – with so many companies vying for your consumer dollar, it can be difficult to distinguish hype from value.
+The variety of toothpaste alone can be a dizzying sight!
+Toothpaste for whitening, toothpaste for extra tartar protection, and toothpaste with and without fluoride – with so many companies vying for your consumer dollar, it can be difficult to distinguish hype from value.
 The truth is, oral health has more to do with your habits and lifestyle than the products you choose off the shelf.
 Here are some approved oral health tips from your Dentist in Edmonton to keep your family’s oral health in fine form.

 Babies and Oral Hygiene